Max Q (astronaut band)

+History

-The genesis of this band is connected to the Challenger disaster, as it was in the wake of that severely somber event that Dan Brandenstein, as Chief of the Astronaut Office, suggested that they hold a party to lighten things up.
-Brewster Shaw then approached Hoot Gibson, who he had performed a few songs with at astronaut parties, with the idea of forming a four-piece group to play at this party.
-The band was well-liked.
-They decided to add a keyboard player, and their success continued, playing many weddings, and at hotels for events like Christmas Eve and New Year’s Eve.
-They also performed live on Good Morning America.
-In Gibson's last year with the group, Max Q was the warm-up band for Cheap Trick on their tour which came through Houston.
+The beginning of the band is connected to the Challenger disaster.
+In January 1987, Dan Brandenstein, Chief of the Astronaut Office, suggested that they hold a party to improve morale.
+Brewster Shaw then approached Robert Gibson, whom he had previously performed with at NASA, with the idea of forming a four-piece group to play at the venue.
+George Nelson and Jim Wetherbee were both invited to rehearsals and joined soon after.
+The band was well-received, leading to the addition of Steven A. Hawley on the keyboard for the 'Fajita Fest' in February, an annual event thrown by NASA Mission Operations Directorate.
+The band has played at weddings, hotels and general festivities such as Christmas Eve and New Year’s Eve.
+They also performed live on Good Morning America in December 1995.
+In 1994, Gibson's last year with the group and the 25th anniversary of the Apollo 11, Max Q was the warm-up band for Cheap Trick on their tour through Houston.

+On May 1st 2009, the original Max Q band members reunited for the first time in twenty-one years to perform at the induction gala of members Wetherbee and Nelson into the U.S Astronaut Hall of Fame.